line-greys/line-greys/README.md

 I’m interested in Computer Networking, Operating Systems, Video Games and Software Development.
 I have experience with Python, C#, HTML and JavaScript.
 I’m currently working on projects in C++ and Game Development in Unity.
-I'd love to collaborate on innovative and inclusive projects!
+I'd love to collaborate on exciting and inclusive projects!
 How to reach me:

 Mobile: +49 15167715409